What are statistics used for in Trimoji?

 What does the downloaded reports counter represent?

-What are CV credits for?
+What are CV credits used for?